Rules and Procedures of the Green Party of the United States

 The Green Party of the United Status (GPUS) National Committee (NC) shall approve the amendment to ARTICLE XII: PLATFORM AMENDMENT PROCESS AND TIMELINE of GPUS National Committee Rules and Procedures as follows:

-The opening of the new platform cycle will be announced to the GPUS National Committee votes list, along with submission process guidelines.
+A six-month open submissions period begins.
+Amendment proposals must be submitted according to the template for submissions posted on the Platform Committee website.
+The opening of the new platform cycle will be announced to the GNC votes list, along with submission process guidelines.
 Delegates are charged with informing their state parties and caucuses about the timeline and process requirements.

-12-2.2 Presidential Nominating Convention The Platform Committee will schedule platform hearings in a workshop format at least a day before the final vote, for discussions, questions, and answers concerning changes and additions to the platform.
+The Platform Committee will schedule platform hearings in a workshop format at least a day before the final vote, for discussions, questions, and answers concerning changes and additions to the platform.
 No substantial changes or new amendments can be introduced at this stage.

 12-2.3 Amendment proposals shall be posted on the Platcom website for reading for a minimum period of six weeks once any editing for language and style or resolution of conflicts and problems have been completed.
 Suggestions for modification may be accepted by authors and editors during this period.